 - Decide to split the traffic between two versions randomly or equally;

 - Choose the MVP success metric to understand where your product performs well.

-Conducting A/B tests, remember that you need to compare statistically significant data.
+When conducting A/B tests, remember that you need to compare statistically significant data.
 If version B performs better in one parameter, also check other data.
-The rates, such as bounce rate, conversion rate, or frequency of use, give you a complete picture of what version is better.
+The rates, such as bounce rate, conversion rate, or frequency of use, give you a complete picture of the better version.
 You can use Optimizely or Google Analytics to measure these key metrics.